dannybouwers/trala/README.md

 **How it works:**
 - The search engine is treated as a service using the second-level domain of the search URL.
 For example: `duckduckgo` from `https://duckduckgo.com/?q=` or `google` from `https://www.google.com/search?q=`
 - Icon overrides work the same way - you can override the search engine icon using the service name (e.g., `google`, `duckduckgo`)

+### Manual Services

+Sometimes you want to add services to your dashboard that aren't managed by Traefik - like external websites, cloud services, or resources hosted elsewhere.
+TraLa allows you to manually add these services through the configuration file.

+#### How It Works

+Manual services are defined in the `manual` section of your `configuration.yml` file.
+These services:

+1. Are merged with Traefik-discovered services and displayed together
+2. Use the same icon detection logic as Traefik services
+3. Support all icon options (auto-detection, custom icons, etc.)

+#### Configuration Options

+Each manual service can include:
+- `name`: The display name (required)
+- `url`: The URL of the service (required)
+- `icon`: Custom icon (optional - full URL or filename from selfh.st)
+- `priority`: Priority for sorting (optional - higher numbers appear first, default: 50)

 ---